Hi David,

 Your child’s grief

-Here are six guidelines from the Harper Collins book When Children Grieve.
+Here are six guidelines from John W. James’ book When Children Grieve: For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving, and Other Losses.
 I can’t recommend this book highly enough…

 Listen with your heart, not your head.
 Allow all emotions to be expressed, without judgment, criticism, or analysis.